Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/about.md

 # Get Involved

-West Coast Data Conference panel: Schedule coming soon
+**West Coast Data Conference** Plenary on methods using open data.

-ARNOVA: Join us for a panel
+**ARNOVA 2019**: We are organizing a panel to highlight methods, approaches, and benchmark predictive model accuracy.
+Let us know if you are interested in joining!

 -----